redhat-best-practices-for-k8s/test-network-function/README.md

 ## Test Configuration

-There are a few pieces of configuration required to allow the test framework to access and test the CNF:
+Configuration is accomplished with `tnf_config.yml` by default.
+An alternative configuration can be provided using the `TNF_CONFIGURATION_PATH` environment variable.

+This config file contains several sections, each of which configures one or more test specs:

-Config File|Purpose
+Config Section|Purpose
 ---|---
+generic|Describes containers to be tested with the `generic` and `multus` specs, if they are run. cnfs|Defines which containers are to be tested by the `container` spec. operators|Defines which containers are to be tested by the `operator` spec.

-generic_test_configuration.yml|Describes the CNF or CNFs that are to be tested, the container that will run the tests, and the test orchestrator. cnf_test_configuration.yml|Defines which containers and operators are to be tested, and in which roles. testconfigure.yml|Defines roles, and which tests are appropriate for which roles.
+`testconfigure.yml` defines roles, and which tests are appropriate for which roles.
 It should not be necessary to modify this.

-Combining these configuration files is a near-term goal.

-### generic_test_configuration.yml
+### generic

-The config file `generic_test_configuration.yml` contains three sections:
+The `generic` section contains three subsections:

 * `containersUnderTest:` describes the CNFs that will be tested.
 Each container is defined by the combination of its `namespace`, `podName`, and `containerName`, which are also used to connect to the container when required.